ramkshukla/ramkshukla/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on projects.
 - 🌱 I’m currently learning django.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...